27 of The Most Beautiful Greek Islands

 Among the endless destinations to choose from for a holiday in Greece, Crete is one of the places with a wider variety of things to do, places to see, and adventures to experience.

 Greece’s biggest island in the southern Aegean Sea has mild weather almost all year round and a summer season that lasts longer than in the rest of the country.
-The capital of the island, Heraklion, is the fourth Greek city in terms of population and it’s also the capital of the homonymous region.
+The capital, Heraklion, is the fourth Greek city in terms of population and is also the capital of the homonymous region.

-Among the different things, you can do in the area, start by paying a visit to the imposing Palace of Knossos, where the mysterious Minoan civilization strived thousands of years ago.
+Among the different things, you can do in the area, start with a visit to the imposing Palace of Knossos, where the mysterious Minoan civilization strived thousands of years ago.
 The archaeological site offers an insightful glimpse at what an advanced civilization it was.

 Another region of Crete that’s not to be missed is Chania.
 It has fantastic gorges for hiking, like Samaria and Imbros, and more beautiful famous beaches like Balos Bay and Falassarna.